 '''

-{

-float balance;

-...

 // Check the account balance.

 balance = BankSimple::Account::balance();

 ...

 if ((balance-amount) < 0) {

 cout <<"Smart Proxy detected insufficient funds

 for withdraw operation."<<endl;

 cout <<"Withdraw operation not called"<<endl;

 return;

 }

 ...

 BankSimple::Account::withdraw(amount);

 ...

-}

 '''

 The SmartAccount() constructor calls the constructor of the IDL C++ class for which it implements proxies (Account), passing it the string form of the object reference for the remote object.
 This call is necessary because the constructor of Account in turn calls the constructor of its base class CORBA::Object, registering the proxy in the object table.
 The object table registers all objects in an address space.
-Refer to CORBA::ORB::resizeObjectTable() in the Orbix C++ Edition Programmer's Reference for more details.
+Refer to CORBA::ORB::resizeObjectTable() in the Orbix Programmer's Reference C++ Edition for more details.